Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 * $T$ is a well-formed concrete type

-> Note: If an operation is safe regardless of absence or presence of `null`, e.g., assignment of one nullable value to another, it can be used as-is for nullable types.
+> Note: if an operation is safe regardless of absence or presence of `null`, e.g., assignment of one nullable value to another, it can be used as-is for nullable types.
 > For operations on $T?$ which may violate null safety, e.g., access to a property, one has the following null-safe options:
 >
 > 1. Use safe operations